microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Shared arena based allocator
 Memory consumption can be reduced between multiple sessions by configuring the shared arena based allocation.
 See the `Share allocator(s) between sessions` section in the [C API documentation](../get-started/with-c.md).

+### MiMalloc allocator usage

+Onnxruntime supports overriding memory allocations using Mimalloc allocator.
+MiMalloc allocator is a general-purpose fast allocator.
+See [mimalloc github](https://github.com/microsoft/mimalloc).

+Depending on your model and usage it can deliver single- or double-digits improvements.
+The GitHub README page describes various scenarios on how mimalloc can be leveraged to support your scenarios.

+Mimalloc is a submodule in the Onnxruntime source tree.
+On Windows one can employ `--use_mimalloc` build flag which would build a static version of mimalloc and link it to Onnxruntime.
+This would redirect Onnxruntime allocators and all new/delete calls to mimalloc.
+Currently, there are no special provisions to employ Mimalloc on Linux.
+This can be done via LD_PRELAOD mechanism using pre-built binaries that you can build/obtain separately.

 ### Thread management

 * If ORT is built with OpenMP, use the OpenMP env variable to control the number of intra op num threads.